How NBA Top Shot creator Dapper Labs is mainstreaming NFTs

 In the future, he says, users will have access to even more experiences built atop Top Shot—games that play with the idea of a fantasy league and ways of displaying collectibles to other people.
 These will further benefit from blockchain’s transparency.
 Unlike in the physical card market, anyone will be able to track exactly when a Top Shot collectible was purchased, by whom, and for how much.

-While NBA Top Shot makes non-fungible, digital collectibles appealing to the general public, Dappler Labs is busy wooing developers who want to create similar products onto Flow, its blockchain-based platform for apps, games, and the digital assets that power them.
-The company’s investors include players from the NFL and MLB, and Dappler Labs already has deals with the Ultimate Fighting Championship (UFC) and Fantastec SWAP, a company that makes digital collectibles for elite soccer teams—which means more video sports collectibles for professional leagues are coming.
+While NBA Top Shot makes non-fungible, digital collectibles appealing to the general public, Dapper Labs is busy wooing developers who want to create similar products onto Flow, its blockchain-based platform for apps, games, and the digital assets that power them.
+The company’s investors include players from the NFL and MLB, and Dapper Labs already has deals with the Ultimate Fighting Championship (UFC) and Fantastec SWAP, a company that makes digital collectibles for elite soccer teams—which means more video sports collectibles for professional leagues are coming.

 “This is the first time [these leagues] can actually engage with their fans in a way that sort of gives the fans direct control,” Gharegozlou says.
 “It gives the league continued secondary sales revenue.
 It really changed the game in terms of how they think about monetizing their content in a digital world.”
 (Dapper Labs has growing competition in this space: Sport-merchandise giant Fanatics recently launched its own Ethereum-based collectibles platform and has inked a deal with MLB.)

 The Flow platform isn’t just being used for sports.
 Some 400 companies are already building and testing products on Flow, including the avatar company Genies, which is creating a new marketplace for digital goods.
-(Dappler Labs recently invested in Genies.)
+(Dapper Labs recently invested in Genies.)
 Gharegozlou also points to crypto-native companies that are using Flow to break up NFTs into tokens that could trade on an exchange and Chainmonsters, a massive multiplayer online game that’s a sort of blockchain-based Pokémon.

 According to Gharegozlou, NBA Top Shot is just the tip of the iceberg.
 “We see our role [in the beginning] as: We’re going to build unique, exclusive content that only we can build, and that’s going to bring the initial set of users,” he says.
 And then, with the adoption of Flow by a community of developers, comes the real flourishing of NFT-based products and experiences: “Everything from there is up to what’s shaping up to be a really impressive community—and we want to support the community.”